DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-11-05-improving-filtering-and-sorting.md

 ### 1. Seeing the ability to filter on mobile

-In our research, Candidates on mobile phones did not notice the ‘Show filters’ button until it was pointed out.
+In our research, candidates on mobile phones did not notice the ‘Show filters’ button until it was pointed out.

 <img alt="Screenshot of the live site on a mobile with a grey button to open a panel that displays ways to filter courses." src="live-site-filters-button.png" style="width:50%;">